netgrp/pop-captive/README.md

 * nginx - webserver proxy front end
 * Flask - lightweight web framework
 * Gunicon - WSGI middle layer between nginx and flask.
 Used to deploy flask in production.
 Via pip for virtualenv to work correctly
-* Certbot and certbot plugin for nginx for SSL certificate to make https work
+* Certbot - and certbot plugin for nginx for SSL certificate to make https work
+* git - to download the appliaction and install updates easier
+* virtualenv - For the python flask application, to keep them in a "container".

 To install this in Fedora.
 We do not want firewalld

     sudo dnf mark install nftables
     sudo dnf remove firewalld
-    sudo dnf install dhcp nginx certbot certbot-nginx
+    sudo dnf install dhcp nginx certbot certbot-nginx git python3-virtualenv

 ## Forward in Linux kernel